Falcon Gold (CVE:FG) Shares Down 25% – Time to Sell?

 Falcon Gold Corp.
-(CVE:FG – Get Free Report)’s share price dropped 25% during trading on Saturday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 771,000 shares changed hands during mid-day trading, an increase of 99% from the average daily volume of 388,069 shares.
+(CVE:FG – Get Free Report)’s share price fell 25% during trading on Saturday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+771,000 shares were traded during mid-day trading, an increase of 99% from the average session volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Company Profile